 | In 1988 an initiative by the Committee for the Promotion of Healthy Aging identified a need for a Volunteer Centre in Campbell River.
 Jocelyn Skrlac and Fran Pelligrin mapped out a plan and the first Board of Directors was formed in 1989 with incorporation as a Society finalized on July 10th, 1990.

 In the early days, the Volunteer Centre consisted of a telephone and an answering machine at the home of President Joan Zamluck.
 Joan and Board members visited prospective volunteers at their homes to arrange referrals.
-In 1991 the Centre moved to shared office space on Ironwood, and in 1992 to its present location in the basement of Municipal Hall.
+In 1991 the Centre moved to shared office space on Ironwood, and in 1992 to the basement of Municipal Hall.
 A move to the Enterprise Centre at 900 Alder gave the Volunteer Centre more space and a visible presence in the community.

 The Centre’s early funding was unreliable.
 Margo Brunt traversed the Great Walk from Gold River to Tahsis to raise funds in 1992 and the Catholic Women’s League was very supportive.
 The Board secured a Bingo License and a grant from New Horizons paid for equipment and volunteer training.
 The Society also became a United Way member agency and received its first grant from the Ministry of Social Services.
 Present day funding includes continued support from Bingo and our own fundraising events throughout the year.

 The Volunteer Centre operates with both paid staff and our amazing volunteers that include office admin, volunteer advisor, tech support, and a Board of Directors.

 Successful ventures over the years include the Community Income Tax Program, National Volunteer Week, National Tag Day, Brown Bag Lunch meetings, one-day workshops for Volunteer Managers, annual Volunteer and Community Information Fair, monthly newsletters, and the building of a Resource Library.